SeansGravy/Yo/README.md

 - The Local CI workflow publishes these artifacts, copies the Markdown into `docs/RELEASE_NOTES.md`, and pushes doc updates alongside the latest tag.
 - CI also refreshes `docs/latest.html`, giving GitHub Pages an always-current audit snapshot.

+## 📡 Monitoring & Persistent Logs

+- Chat transcripts, shell sessions, and event broadcasts append to `data/logs/sessions/` so you can inspect history across restarts.
+Each day receives its own JSONL file.
+- `yo logs tail --type events` (or `chat` / `shell`) prints a formatted tail of the latest log; add `--json` for machine-readable output in scripts and CI.
+- `yo health monitor [--json]` evaluates the most recent verification run, health score, and update cadence, writing results to `data/logs/health_monitor.jsonl`.
+A failing status exits with code 1 so CI or CRON jobs can alert immediately.
+- The hourly GitHub Actions workflow `.github/workflows/health-monitor.yml` runs the same command and uploads the JSONL log, giving the team a rolling audit of system freshness and pass rates.

 ## 🔐 Signature & Clone Verification

 - `yo verify signature [--json]` confirms the detached GPG signature in `data/logs/checksums/artifact_hashes.sig` matches the checksum file.
 Successful runs report the signer, version, and health metadata; JSON mode emits a machine-friendly payload for CI gates.